salu133445/pypianoroll/doc/source/getting_started.rst

     # Load the .npz file to a `pypianoroll.Multitrack` instance
     loaded = multitrack.load('test.npz')

 And here is how to parse and write MIDI files.
-Pypianoroll currently supports only MIDI files.
-(For more details, see `here <../parse_write>`)
+Pypianoroll currently supports only MIDI files (see `here <../parse_write>` for details).

 .. code-block:: python